ombulabs/blog/_posts/2020-07-13-our-code-review-etiquette.md

 - A common axiom is <i>"Don't take it personally.
 The review is of the code, not you."</i> We used to include this, but now prefer to say what we mean: Be aware of how hard it is to convey emotion online and how easy it is to misinterpret a feedback.
 If a review seems aggressive or angry or otherwise personal, consider if it is intended to be read that way and ask the person for clarification of intent in private.
 - Write good commit messages.
 Not just "Added x file", but "Added x class" or "Fixing x bug" if writing a summary, and if it's a complicated/weird bug that took you a while, write a long commit message with references or an explanation.
 - Keeping the previous point in mind: assume the best intention from the reviewer's comments.
 - Communication is the key.
-Give your reviewers context on your change.
+Give your reviewers context about your changes.
 - Explain why the code exists: "It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?"
 - Extract some changes and refactorings into future tickets/stories.
-- Link to the code review from the ticket/story.
 - Push commits based on earlier rounds of feedback as isolated commits to the branch.
 Reviewers should be able to read individual updates based on their earlier feedback.
 - Seek to understand the reviewer's perspective.
 - Try to respond to every single comment.
 Don’t ignore a comment you did not like.
-- Wait to merge the branch until Continuous Integration tells you the test suite is green in the branch.
-- Merge once you feel confident in the code and its impact on the project.

 #### Enjoy!